 Regularly review and update these plans to address new threats and incorporate lessons learned from previous incidents.
 Involving all relevant departments in the planning process ensures the plans are comprehensive and practical.

-Rapid and effective response begins with early detection.
+Rapid and effective response to a cybersecurity incident begins with early detection.
 Implement robust detection and monitoring systems that identify potential threats before they escalate and cause unchecked damage.

 The right systems will vary based on your needs, and most involve intrusion detection systems, automated alerts, and regular audits of security measures.
 These systems provide the CIRT with the necessary warning and data to respond to the scenario.

-Clear and effective communication is vital during a crisis.
+Clear and effective communication is vital during a crisis, and incident response planning is essential to ensure a well-designed plan is in place.
 Organizations need a communication plan outlining how information will be shared with various stakeholders and how team members can collaborate if communication channels are compromised.

 The communication plan should be flexible enough to adapt to different incidents so that teams and stakeholders can stay on top of the incident.
 An external-facing communication plan also ensures you can respond quickly to misinformation or rumours, protecting your reputation.